Disease/Disorder

 Etiology

-Most MDs are inherited disorders, but spontaneous mutations can occur.
-These can be X-linked (most EDMD, dystrophinopathies), autosomal dominant (myotonic dystrophies, FSHD and some LGMDs and EDMD) or autosomal recessive (other LGMDs and rare forms of EDMD).
-Careful history of family members must be a part of medical evaluation.
+Most MDs are heritable disorders, and spontaneous mutations (“de novo”) can occur.
+The dystrophinopathies and the majority of EDMD cases are X-linked, FSHD and myotonic dystrophies are autosomal dominant, as are some LGMDs and EDMDs, and others are autosomal recessive such as most LGMDs and rare forms of EDMD.
+Careful history of family members must be a part of medical evaluation, bearing in mind that before the advent of genetic testing, misattributed diagnoses commonly occurred.

 Epidemiology including risk factors and primary prevention

-The overall incidence and prevalence of EDMD is not known.5 FSHD has an estimated prevalence of between 4 and 10 in 100,000 and is the third most common type of MD after the dystrophinopathies and myotonic dystrophy.6 The LGMDs are thought to have a minimum prevalence between 10 and 23 in 100,000.7 Approximately 250,000 people in the United States have some form of MD.8
+The overall incidence and prevalence of EDMD is not known but estimates are around 0.4 to 1/100,000.5 FSHD has an estimated prevalence of between 4 and 10 per 100,000 and is the third most common type of MD after the dystrophinopathies and myotonic dystrophy.6 The LGMDs are thought to have a minimum prevalence between 0.8 to 6.9 in 100,000.7 Approximately 250,000 people in the United States have some form of MD according to Muscular Dystrophy Epidemiology – Rare Disease Advisor but the true incidence and prevalence are not clearly known.8

-MDs are genetic disorders obtained by way of inheritance or spontaneous mutation.
-Identifying risk factors and providing primary prevention for patients is difficult due to variable inheritance patterns, possibility of spontaneous mutations, and irregular phenotypic expression.
-Regardless, genetic counseling should be made available for parents to understand their genetic characteristics and the risk of their offspring inheriting MD.
+Identifying risk factors other than consanguinity for autosomal recessive conditions and providing primary prevention for patients is difficult due to variable inheritance patterns, possibility of spontaneous mutations, and irregular phenotypic expression.
+Cases with anticipation in particular DM1 and FSHD can result in the less severe phenotype of the parent going unrecognized.
+Genetic counseling should be made available for parents and patients to understand their genetic characteristics and the risk of their offspring inheriting MD.

 Patho-anatomy/physiology

-Emery-Dreifuss muscular dystrophy: In EDMD, defects in one of multiple genes can lead to loss of proteins (emerin, lamin A, and lamin C) essential for proper function of a cell’s nuclear membrane.
-More research is needed to elucidate why malfunction of these specific proteins affect primarily skeletal muscle when emerin and the lamin proteins are found in multiple tissue types.11
+Emery-Dreifuss muscular dystrophy: In EDMD, defects in one of multiple genes can lead to loss of proteins essential for proper function of a cell’s nuclear envelope including inner and outer membranes and related structures.
+More research is needed to elucidate why malfunction of these specific proteins affect primarily skeletal muscle and cardiac conduction systems though these proteins are found in multiple tissue types.11 More causative genes have been identified recently, making autosomal dominant inheritance nearly as common as x-linked.
+A current listing is as follows:12

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Although there are several types of adult-onset MDs, they generally begin with loss of strength and endurance.
-Patients may develop symptoms at different points in their lives.
-Weakness occurs mostly in the pelvic and scapular region.
-Patients may experience falls, difficulty ascending stairs, exercise intolerance, muscle cramps, episodic weakness, focal wasting of muscle groups, contractures and/or breathing difficulties.15,16
+Adult-onset MDs generally begin with loss of strength and endurance with symptoms which can develop at different ages.
+Patients may experience falls, difficulty ascending stairs, clumsiness, exercise intolerance, muscle cramps, episodic weakness, focal wasting of muscle groups, contractures, cardiac symptoms, and/or breathing difficulties.15

 Specific secondary or associated conditions and complications